-This bacon grease gravy is a fun twist on classic sausage gravy.
+This bacon grease gravy is a fun twist on classic sausage gravy and one of those comfort foods beloved by all.
 I have been working on making different flavors of country gravy for my husband's favorite biscuits and gravy breakfast.

-My husband grew up in Alabama and LOVES southern food.
-I grew up near Seattle and have spent the past 15+ years learning to cook his favorite meals.
-When I made shrimp and grits for him for a date night at home I am pretty sure I won wife of the year in his eyes.
+My husband grew up in Alabama and still LOVES southern food anytime he can get his hands on some.
+I grew up near Seattle and have spent 15+ years learning to cook his favorite meals.
+When I made shrimp and grits for him for a date night at home, I won wife of the year in his eyes.
 LOL!

 Try pouring this bacon fat gravy over Bisquick waffles for an epic breakfast.
-This would also be delicious over cornbread, toast, or anything you love adding gravy too.
+It would also be delicious over cornbread, toast, or anything else you’d like to savor with gravy.